umutsoysl/CurrencyEdittext/README.md

 CurrencyEditText is an extension of Android's EditText view object.
 It is a module designed to provide ease-of-use when using an EditText field for gathering currency information from a user.

 # Overview

+As a user enters additional values, they will appear starting with the right-most digit, pushing older digit entries left as they type.
+The cursor changes to decimal when the user presses the decimal button

 <img src="gif/appSs.gif" width="300" height="490"/>

 # Setup